Helping millions of people navigate the world of technology.

 Repair Office Apps

-Sometimes, issues with the navigation pane can prevent the Outlook app from starting correctly.
-If that’s the case, resetting the navigation pane should help.
-To do so, press the Windows key + R to open the Run dialog box.
-Type in the following command and press Enter.
+Sometimes, issues with the navigation pane can prevent the Outlook app from opening on your Windows PC.
+If so, resetting the navigation pane should help.
+For that, press the Windows key + R to open the Run dialog box.
+Type the following command and press Enter.

 outlook.exe /resetnavpane

-Press and hold the CTRL key on your keyboard and double-click the Outlook shortcut.
+Opening Outlook in Safe Mode can help you identify if one of your add-ins is causing the problem.
+To do this, press and hold the Ctrl key on your keyboard and double-click the Outlook shortcut.
 Click Yes when the confirmation prompt appears.

-If Outlook opens and works fine in safe mode, you will need to disable all the add-ins and re-enable them one at a time.
+If Outlook opens and works fine in safe mode, disable all the add-ins and re-enable them one at a time.
 Doing so should help you identify the troublesome add-in.

 Step 1: In the Outlook app, click on the File menu at the top.